WHAT’S HAPPENING? Virus forges on, as world hunts solutions

 BEEFING UP BORDERS

-Germany has a new way of trying to retroactively track down everyone who may have been exposed to an infected person.
-It’s introducing new landing cards for people arriving from countries most hit by the virus.
-That’s among measures around the world by authorities trying to keep the virus from spreading in their own countries.
+Germany is thinking ahead.
+To retroactively track down everyone who may have been exposed to an infected individual, the German government is introducing airport landing cards for passengers arriving from the countries hit hardest by the virus.
+The procedure started with China but has been expanded to include South Korea, Iran, Japan and Italy.
+Elsewhere, authorities are struggling to keep the virus away.
 Pakistan halted flights to and from neighboring Iran.
-Prague suspended flights from South Korea.
-Cyprus is adding more police and health workers at crossing points between the internationally recognized state in the south and a self-declared Turkish Cypriot state in the north.
-But EU officials insisted that the virus doesn’t stop at borders, saying that if a case is identified at the border, it’s probably too late and the spread is likely anyway.
+Slovakia is checking cars coming from Austria and everyone on flights into its three airports.
+Cyprus has a special problem: the Mediterranean island nation is ethnically divided, with an internationally recognized state in the south and a self-declared Turkish Cypriot state in the north.
+Authorities in the south are deploying police and health officials at the dividing line.

 —-